Connes embedding problem

 In January 2020, Ji, Natarajan, Vidick, Wright, and Yuen announced a result in quantum complexity theory that implies a negative answer to Connes' embedding problem.
-However, an error was discovered in September 2020 in a result used to derive the formula; a new proof was published as a preprint in September, and a proof published in Communications of the ACM in November 2021 is currently unreviewed.
+However, an error was discovered in September 2020 in an earlier result they used; a new proof avoiding the earlier result was published as a preprint in September.
+A broad outline was published in Communications of the ACM in November 2021, and an article explaining the connection between MIP*=RE and the Connes Embedding Problem appeared in October 2022.